rusuly/MySqlCdc/README.md

 ## Q&A
 Are uncommited changes written to binlog?
 - If you make [transactional changes](https://dev.mysql.com/doc/refman/5.7/en/replication-features-transactions.html) binlog will only include commited transactions in their commit order to provide consistency.
-- If you make non-transactional changes binlog will include changes from uncommited transactions even if the transaction is rolled back.
+- If you make non-transactional changes binlog will include changes from uncommited transactions even if the transactions are rolled back.

 ## License
 The library is provided under the [MIT License](LICENSE).